[For absolute beginners] What is suspicious access?

 17 192.0.2.54

-If you check the IP address on an IP search site and see that a large number of IP addresses are coming from overseas IP addresses even though the site is aimed at Japanese users, it's suspicious.
-It's likely a crawler or an attack.
+If you check the IP address information on an IP lookup site andfind that a website intended for Japanese users is receiving a huge number of visits from overseas IP addresses,it's suspicious.
+It's highly likely to be a crawler or an attack.

 ② Access path (request URI)

-Look at which paths on your site are getting the most traffic.
+We'll look at which paths on the site are receiving the most traffic.

 27 /wp-admin/admin-ajax.php